boukestam/boukestam.github.io/content/contact.md

 slug = "contact"
 +++

-The best way to reach me is via my [LinkedIn](https://www.linkedin.com/in/bouke-stam-0a1235107/).
+The best way to reach me is on [Twitter](https://twitter.com/AgnosisGames) or via my [LinkedIn](https://www.linkedin.com/in/bouke-stam-0a1235107/).